This report is available to users in India for ₹40,000 + applicable taxes

 Aviation turbine fuel

-The diesel demand growth is expected to be ~3.8% CAGR supported by a pick-up in economic activity and implementation of GST and e-way bill.
-The factors that are likely to limit the volume growth in this category are electrification of the railways for which the government has set a target, electrification of industrial areas, shift of agri pumpsets from diesel-based to electric and solar and declining power deficit scenario, leading to lesser consumption of diesel in DG sets.
+The other factors that are likely to limit the volume growth in this category are electrification of the railways (for which the government has set a target); electrification of industrial areas; shift of agri pumpsets from diesel to electric and solar; and declining power deficit scenario, leading to lesser consumption of diesel in DG sets.

-Apart from the demand growth of diesel, MS and LPG, other products such as aviation turbine fuel (ATF) and Naphtha are expected to contribute to the growth of overall petroleum product over the period.
-On the other hand, other petroleum products such as fuel oil (FO), petcoke and super kerosene oil (SKO) are expected to witness a decline in growth due to regulatoryrestrictions.
+Other products such as aviation turbine fuel (ATF) and naphtha expected to contribute to the growth of overall petroleum product over the period as new capacities are expected to be added in both the segments.
+On the other hand, petroleum products such as fuel oil (FO), petcoke and superior kerosene oil (SKO) are expected to witness a decline in growth due to regulatory restrictions.